dannysu/KeePassium/README.md

 To build your own binary, download the project and open it in Xcode 10.2 (or above).
 All the dependencies are already included.

+- Open `KeePassium.xcworkspace`
+- Select "KeePassium Pro" build target
+- From the menu: Product -> Archive
+- From Archives, "Distribute App" for Debugging
+- Choose App Thining option for the particular device
+- Plug in device and then drag & drop the IPA onto the device in Finder

 ## Is it free?